cloudsen12PLUS/cloudsen12PLUS.github.io/_data/content/single/home.md

     title: About us
     description:
     text: >-
-     The CloudSEN12 project originated in Peru, supported by the National University of San Marcos in Peru and the University of Valencia in Spain.
-It stemmed from the necessity to tackle the challenge of working with images contaminated by clouds in the Peruvian Andes, where cloud detection algorithms perform poorly.
-Due to the absence of suitable datasets for this region, we decided to create CloudSEN12, a global dataset with manual labels, carefully selecting satellite images from previously overlooked areas.
-After the dataset's release and receiving valuable feedback, the team was motivated to improve further, leading to CloudSEN12+, where with the acquired knowledge, we refined the dataset to ensure maximum trustworthiness.
+      The CloudSEN12 project initiated in Peru, supported by the universities of Salzburg, San Marcos, and Valencia.
+It stemmed from the necessity to tackle the challenge of working with images contaminated by clouds in South America, where cloud detection algorithms usually perform poorly.
+Due to the absence of suitable datasets for regions outside Europe and the US, we created CloudSEN12, an unbias globally distributed dataset.
+After the dataset’s release and receiving valuable feedback, the team was motivated to improve further, leading to CloudSEN12+, where, with the acquired knowledge, we refined the dataset to ensure maximum trustworthiness.

-      **Our motivation:**

-      "We believe EO datasets should be Unbiased, High-quality & Practical."<br>
-      We are deeply passionate about our work and are committed to excellence every step of the way.
-We are committed to providing ongoing access to our dataset, ensuring its availability for all users indefinitely.

-      **Our mission:**

-      To contribute to advancing cloud detection methodologies and making CloudSEN12+ an essential resource for the research community in this field.
+      **Mission:**

+      Provides high-quality, open cloud detection labels for Sentinel-2, ensuring fair global data distribution.

+      **Vision:**

+      Our aim is to become the top provider of cloud detection datasets across multiple optical remote sensing sensors.
+We are dedicated to providing researchers and industries with the necessary models and datasets to accurate perform cloud screening.

   projects:
     active: true